 LEGAL MATTERS.
-Chapman and Cutler LLP acts as counsel for the sponsor and the trust.
+Chapman and Cutler LLP acts as counsel for the sponsor and your trust.
 Dorsey & Whitney LLP acts as counsel for the trustee.

 INDEPENDENT REGISTERED PUBLIC ACCOUNTING FIRM.
-The "Statement of Financial Condition" and the "Portfolio of Investments" in this prospectus are included herein in reliance upon the report of Grant Thornton LLP, independent registered public accounting firm, and upon the authority of that firm as experts in accounting and auditing.
+The "Statements of Financial Condition" and each of the "Portfolio of Investments" in this prospectus are included herein in reliance upon the report of Grant Thornton LLP, independent registered public accounting firm, and upon the authority of that firm as experts in accounting and auditing.

 ADDITIONAL INFORMATION.
-This prospectus does not contain all the information in the registration statement that the trust filed with the Securities and Exchange Commission.
-The Information Supplement, which was filed with the Securities and Exchange Commission, includes more detailed information about the investment risks and certain information about the trust.
+This prospectus does not contain all the information in the registration statement that your trust filed with the Securities and Exchange Commission.
+The Information Supplement, which was filed with the Securities and Exchange Commission, includes more detailed information about the investment risks and certain information about your trust.
 You can obtain the Information Supplement by contacting the sponsor or the Securities and Exchange Commission as indicated on the back cover of this prospectus.
 This prospectus incorporates the Information Supplement by reference (it is legally considered part of this prospectus).

-HEALTHCARE INNOVATIONS TRUST, SERIES 5 (SMART TRUST 380)
+SMART TRUST, HEALTHCARE INNOVATIONS TRUST, SERIES 6